Irina Tchachina: Later career

 After her retirement, Tchachina was invited to the Russian television project "Dances on Ice", partnering with Olympic bronze medalist ice dancer Ruslan Goncharov.
 She also appeared on the project "Circus with stars" along with other athletes, including Svetlana Khorkina.
 Tchachina then starred as the lead heroine in the Russian film "The Way" (2009 film) with Artem Mikhalkov.
 Tchachina wrote an autobiography titled Irina Tchachina: Being Yourself.
-Commenting on her sport, she said: "Besides your body, you should train your mind too.
-Intelligence is crucial to rhythmic gymnastics."

 On 4 December 2012, at the conference of the Russian Federation of Rhythmic Gymnastics in Novogorsk, Tchachina was elected vice-president of The Russian Rhythmic Gymnastics Federation (RRGF) along with 2008 and 2012 Olympic champion Evgenia Kanaeva.
 Tchachina was recommended by Irina Viner for the position of President of the Russian Rhythmic Gymnastics Federation (RRGF) but she declined.

 In May 2013, Tchachina opened up her rhythmic gymnastics school named after her in Barnaul, Altai Krai.
-The Opening Ceremony was attended by other rhythmic gymnasts Liubov Charkashyna, Natalia Godunko and Olga Kapranova.
+The opening ceremony was attended by other rhythmic gymnasts Liubov Charkashyna, Natalia Godunko and Olga Kapranova.

 On 15 February 2015, a star-studded gala was held in Russia for the 80th founding anniversary of Rhythmic Gymnastics.
-The venue was held in the historical Mariinsky Theatre in St. Petersburg.
+The venue was held in the historical Mariinsky Theatre in Saint Petersburg.
 Among those who performed at the gala were Russian former Olympic champions, Olympic medalists and World champions including: Tchachina, Evgenia Kanaeva, Yulia Barsukova, Daria Dmitrieva, and Yana Batyrshina.